CoV and ADI will help the system apply the proper forecasting algorithm to the level and nodes where the forecasts are generated.

 - The second coefficient is the square of the Coefficient of Variation (CV²), it measures the variation in the demand quantities.
 In our case we will just use CV not CV²

-To calculate ADI, we measure the average interval between two demands over the last 12 months of history.
+To calculate ADI, we measure the average interval between two demands over the entire history.
 Per the following example:

 The calculation for ADI is calculated as: